smyk07/twitch-live-chat-history/README.md

 # twitch-live-chat-history

-This small node.js application `twitch-live-chat-history`, allow you to store chat history of a Twitch live stream.
+This small node.js application `twitch-live-chat-history`, allows you to store chat history of a Twitch live stream.

 ## Getting Started